Christmas Cookie Pinwheels are a festive holiday treat that’ll be the star of your Christmas cookie plate!

 - Add the dry ingredients to the wet ingredients in two additions, mixing until just combined after each addition.
 Scrape the sides od the bowl as needed.

-- Divide the dough into 3 equal pieces and roll into a ball.
-(A kitchen scale really helps with this.
-If you want to eyeball it you can, but the scale will make sure the pieces are all the same.)
+- Divide the dough into 3 equal pieces and roll each piece into a ball.
+(You can eyeball it or use a kitchen scale to measure the pieces.)

 - Press each piece of dough into a flat square and wrap in plastic wrap.
 Refrigerate the dough for 1 hour or until firm.

 - Very carefully, starting with one of the straightened sides, roll the dough into a long shape until you reach the other trimmed dough edge.
-If the red dough starts to pull apart, gently pinch it together.
-Once the dough log is complete, gently pinch the seam closed.
+Use the parchment paper to lift the dough to get it started.
+Once the dough log is complete, gently pinch the seam closed along with any breaks on the outer red layer.

 - Wrap the dough log in plastic wrap and refrigerate for 1 hour or until firm.